maginth/bistromathique/README.md

 # Bistromathique

-This is a fast calculator for arbitrary base, symbole arithmetic and number size.
+This is a fast calculator (faster than bc on big operation!).
+It deal with arbitrary base, arbitrary symbole arithmetic and arbitrary number size.
 It is design for 64 bits architecture yet run pretty fast on 32 bits too.

 Run "make" in a terminal to compile.